Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 > If the query string parameters of the Export Subnetwork is configured sufficiently for the destination data, there is no further configuration needed.<br/>

 Optional:
-4. Reconfigure the following Query String parameters of the Export Subnetwork HTTPCaller using the GP pane tool as reference.
+4. Reconfigure the following Query String parameters of the Export Subnetwork HTTPCaller below
-![Query String Parameters of Export Subnetwork][def]
+![Query String Parameters of Export Subnetwork][HTTPCaller query string] <br/>

+using the GP pane tool as reference, below.
+![Export Subnetwork GP pane populated][ExportSub GP pane]

 ## Query String Parameters